 Moretti, No. 14 Texas Tech top Arkansas 67-64

-Moretti’s two free throws with five seconds left sealed the SEC/Big 12 Challenge game for the Red Raiders (16-4) after their double-digit lead was trimmed to two with a minute left.
+The Red Raiders had a double-digit lead trimmed to two with a minute left.
 They didn’t make another field goal after Norense Odiase’s dunk made it 60-48 with 7:41 left.

-Daniel Gafford led Arkansas with 14 points after missing most of the first half in foul trouble.
+Daniel Gafford led the Razorbacks with 14 points after missing most of the first half in foul trouble.
 Harris and Mason Jones had 11 points apiece.

-Harris beat the halftime buzzer with a long running 3-pointer, lifting the Razorbacks to a 33-30 lead at the break.
-Culver tied it up right after halftime with one of his four 3s.
+Harris beat the halftime buzzer with a long running 3-pointer that lifted the Razorbacks to a 33-30 lead at the break.
+Culver tied it up right after halftime with one of his four 3s .

 Arkansas: The Razorbacks whiffed on a chance to build momentum after topping Missouri three days earlier.
 They were hurt by a 4-for-19 performance from 3-point range.